MainResourcesCommunityShopBlogForumHelpSearchCalendarLoginRegister

 Well, thanks to you all, what a lovely welcome.
 I'll keep you all posted on progress.
 Ooh and I'll post some pics when I can, I've gathered how keen you all are Wink

-My brand name is 'naked truth' and 'milly and flossy' for the baby range (if 2 products counts as a range Muttley).
+My brand name is 'naked truth' and 'milly and flossy' for the baby range (if 2 products counts as a range :mwaha:).
 Hoping to get a website up soon.
 Do you all sell more at stalls or online?

 xx